atornel/Aduct/docs/guide/overview.rst

 Overview
 ========

-Let us now learn how to design a flexible interface using Qtk.
+Let us now learn how to design a flexible interface using Aduct.
 It isn’t any difficult, so let’s get started.
-An interface designed with Qtk is backed up by three things; providers, views and elements.
+An interface designed with Aduct is backed up by three things; providers, views and elements.
 The following sections describe them in an elaborate manner.

 |overview|